Data Theft: What Is It? How Can I Protect Myself?

 What Is Data Theft?

 Data theft is the illegal acquisition of personal, secret, or sensitive data, whether from companies, organizations, or individuals.
-Over the past few decades, cybercriminals have grown progressively more sophisticated, daring, and cunning.
-The methods listed below are some of those that most commonly come to use:
+Over the past few decades, cybercriminals have grown more sophisticated and daring.
+The methods listed below are some of those most commonly used:

 Corporate/organizational data leaks

-Data leaks refer to the undesired publicization of highly sensitive data from companies or organizations.
+Data leaks happen when highly sensitive data is released against the will of those who store it.
 This sort of theft can occur digitally or via physical media, such as USB sticks, and often includes customer or user information that is sold by (disgruntled) employees.Phishing

-One of the most nefarious threats lurking online is keylogging, which records every keystroke a victim makes.
+One of the most dangerous threats lurking online is keylogging, which records every keystroke a victim makes.
 In this way, passwords, login credentials, or even corporate secrets can become readily known.Malware

 Malware is an umbrella term for malicious software that intentionally damages the computers it infects.
 It can turn up nearly anywhere, and there is no silver bullet to preventing it from finding its way onto your system.
-Viruses, Adware, spyware, and Trojans are just some of the subtypes of malware that can wreak significant damage amongst their victims.
+Viruses, adware, spyware, and Trojans are just some of the subtypes of malware that can cause significant damage.

 What Are the Consequences of Data Theft?

-Data theft can take a number of different forms, and as such, the consequences vary.
+Data theft can take a number of different forms.
 Sometimes victims remain completely oblivious to the fact that they've been targeted, while on other occasions, the consequences are drastic and unmistakable.

 Identity Theft

-Identity theft occurs when someone impersonates someone else, using that co-opted "identity" to engage in criminal activity, such as infiltrating a social media account.
+Identity theft occurs when a criminal impersonates someone else, using that "identity" to engage in illegal activity, like hacking a social media account.
 There are a number of different types of identity theft:

-- Cybercriminals use fake profiles to spread lies and misinformation in their victims' names.
-Those they are impersonating will have to contend with damage to their reputation as well as legal and financial ramifications.
+Cybercriminals use fake profiles to spread lies and misinformation about their victims.
+Those they are impersonating will have to contend with damage to their reputation as well as legal and financial impacts.

-- When criminals gain access to an account and assume their victim's identity, they can also misuse their personal data, to open new accounts on online shopping platforms and place huge orders.
+When criminals gain access to an account and assume their victim's identity, they can misuse their personal data to open new accounts on online shopping platforms and place huge orders.
 With banking information, they can apply for new credit cards, take out loans, or sign up for services, financially ruining their victims.

 Doxing

-Doxing (sometimes also written as Doxxing) has been around since the 1980s and started out as a relatively harmless form of virtually pranking someone.
-Today, it has lost most of its innocence, with modern-day doxers collecting publicly available information and releasing it with the goal of harming its targets.
+Doxing (sometimes also written as Doxxing) has been around since the 1980s and started out as a relatively harmless form of pranking someone.
+Today, it has lost most of its innocence, with modern-day doxing relying on publicly available information that is released to hurt its targets.
 Whether intimidating, intended to blackmail, or simply making them appear stupid, doxing is anything but fun.
-Data theft becomes even more dangerous when doxers are able to hack their victims' accounts.

 Extortion

 When it comes to making a fast buck, extortion is one of the oldest tricks in the book.
-However, in the digital domain, the process has become both more sophisticated and random thanks to ransomware.
+However, in the digital domain, thanks to ransomware, the process has become both more sophisticated and random.
 This type of malware encrypts individual files or even entire systems, demanding a pay-off for the decryption code.
-Such fraud causes billions of dollars in damages every year ⇱.
+Such fraud causes billions of dollars in damages every year.

 If a message like this appears on your PC or laptop, you've been infected with ransomware.

-How Can I Find Out if My Data Has Been Stolen?
+How to Find Out if Your Data Has Been Stolen?

-Data theft isn't always easily recognizable, and even when it is, you might not have noticed the warning signs.
-For example, since spam emails are, by and large, ignored, genuine warnings or notices from legal or debt-collecting firms that might be legitimate are written-off.
+Data theft isn't easy to recognize, and even when it is, you might not have missed the warning signs.
+For example, since spam emails are mostly ignored, genuine warnings or notices from legal or debt-collecting firms that might be legitimate are written off.
 As such, we recommend taking any of the below warning signs seriously:

-- Pay attention to any failed login attempts for your email accounts, social media profiles, or elsewhere.
+Pay attention to any unsuccessful login attempts for your email accounts, social media profiles, or elsewhere.

-- If invoices, bills, fines, or letters from debt collectors start clogging up your mailbox, chances are that your identity has been stolen.
+If invoices, bills, fines, or letters from debt collectors begin to regularly appear, chances are that your identity has been stolen.
 Someone is likely using your data to order goods and then have them delivered to a different address.

-Services like Have I Been Pwned? make it easy to to find out if your email address has been part of any leaks.
+Services like Have I Been Pwned? make it easy to to find out if your email address has been leaked.

-One way to stay on top of your digital security is by checking whether your email address has been compromised in any data leaks.
-To check, you can use several different free services:
+One way to enhance your digital security is to check whether your email address has been leaked.
+There are several free services that you can use to do this:

-- On Have I Been Pwned? ⇱, you can check whether your email address or telephone number has been released in any data leaks.
-The provider also offers a very long list of Internet sites where hackers and miscreants upload illegally acquired login credentials.
+On Have I Been Pwned? you can see whether your email address or telephone number has been released in any data leaks.
+The provider also offers a very long list of Internet sites where hackers upload illegally acquired login credentials.

-- The Identity Leak Checker ⇱ assesses whether, based on your email address, any of your personal data, such as your birthday, telephone number, or physical address, have been released.
+Identity Leak Checker assesses whether, based on your email address, any of your personal data, such as your birthday, telephone number, or physical address, have been released.

-- After inputting your email address, F‑Secure ID PROTECTION ⇱ lets you know whether your data has been stolen, sending an email with all of its findings.
+After inputting your email address, F‑Secure ID PROTECTION tells you whether your data has been stolen in an email that includes all of its findings.
 You can also register with F-Secure to test all of the service's features for free for five days.

-Usually, victims don't realize that their data has been stolen for months or longer.
-For that reason, we recommend taking a more proactive stance when it comes to your digital security.
-The measures below will help reduce the likelihood of waking up to a nasty digital surprise one day:
+Victims rarely realize that their data has been stolen until months or years later.
+For that reason, we recommend taking a more proactive approach when it comes to your digital security.
+The steps below will help to avoid nasty digital surprises:

 Strengthen your passwords

-Every computer should have some form of anti-virus software installed as should tablets, smartphones, and plenty of other end devices.
-Anti-virus software protects against a wide range of malware that has the potential to seriously damage any system it's installed on.
-We assessed the best anti-virus solutions on the market, and you can check out our findings in our comprehensive evaluation.Be careful with emails
+Every computer, tablet, and smartphone should have antivirus software installed.
+Antivirus software protects against malware that can seriously damage any system.
+We tested the best antivirus solutions on the market, and you can check out our findings in our comprehensive evaluation.Be careful with emails

-Take care when opening emails, even from people you know, such as acquaintances, friends, or family members.
-Unfortunately, you can never be 100% certain that someone hasn't had their email account taken over by a cybercriminal, who is presently using it to send spam.
-Similarly, never click on links in emails that seem dubious, as these can contain malware.
-By no means should you open or download attachments from emails without verifying their content with the sender, ideally by another channel.Use public WiFi with caution
+Take care when opening emails, even from people you know.
+You can never be 100% sure that someone hasn't had their email account hacked.
+Also, never click on links in emails that look odd, as these can contain malware.
+Never open or download email attachments without verifying their content with the sender.Use public WiFi with caution

-Everyone loves public, free WiFi, and it's appearing more and more, whether at cafés, train or bus stations, or airports.
-All the same, once you connect to such a network, your device becomes visible to cybercriminals and can be easily hacked.
-One of the best ways to protect against this is by using a VPN tunnel, which encrypts your data traffic, making your device invisible to would-be attackers.
-We took a look at the best VPN solutions out there, evaluating them for you.Update your operating system
+Everyone loves free WiFi, however, the moment you connect to a network, your device becomes visible to cybercriminals and can be easily hacked.
+One of the best ways to protect against this is by using a VPN, which encrypts your data traffic, making your device invisible to would-be attackers.
+Be sure to check out our review of the best VPNs on the market.Update your operating system

-Whenever an update is available for your operating system, particularly a security one, we recommend downloading and installing it.
-The same is true for all programs or apps you have installed but in particular your anti-virus or malware protection suites.
-Keeping software up to date closes gaps or exploits that might become known.Cautiously browse the Internet
+Whenever an update is available for your operating system, particularly a security patch, we recommend downloading and installing it.
+The same is true for all programs or apps you have installed but in particular your antivirus or malware protection suites.
+Keeping software up to date closes gaps or exploits.Safely browse the Internet

-What Should I Do if I’ve Been the Victim of Data Theft?
+What to Do if You've Been the Victim of Data Theft?

 There's no such thing as 100% protection against data theft.
-Even if you follow all of our advice, there's still a chance that a digital fraudster can illicitly acquire access to your data.
-Your first reaction will likely be a knee-jerk one, either anger, fear, or panic.
-This is understandable, but at the same time, can paralyze your response.
-For that reason, take a deep breath and relax, since you'll have a lot to do and likely, very little time to do it.
-Below, we'll let you know what your next steps should be after finding out that you've been a victim of data theft:
+Even if you follow all of our advice, there's still a chance that a digital fraudster can access your data.
+Your first reaction will likely be anger, fear, or panic.
+This is understandable, but it can paralyze your response.
+Instead, take a deep breath and relax, since you'll have a lot to do and likely, very little time to do it.
+These should be your next steps:

 Change your passwords and email addresses

-Should your email account have been hacked, a new password won't be enough.
-For their opening move, smart hackers will likely change your password, preventing you from regaining access, at least in the short term.
+If your email account has been hacked, a new password won't be enough.
+Smart hackers begin by changing their victim's password, making it impossible to regain access in the short term.
 The safest thing to do in this scenario is to create a new email address.
 After that, log in to your most important accounts (online banking, online shopping, social media, etc.) and change the linked email address and password.File a criminal report

-Just because data theft occurs online doesn't make it any less of a crime than if it took place in a bank or corporate headquarters.
-With that in mind, make your next stop the nearest police station and file a criminal report.
+Just because data theft occurs online doesn't make it any less of a crime.
+Once you've secured things digitally, head over to the nearest police station and file a criminal report.
 Some online services require a scan of this report to lock your account.
 In this way, you'll also be able to protect against most damages, such as bills or invoices, that a hacker's activities can result in.Inform your friends and family

 It's a good idea to get in touch with your credit card provider and bank to let them know that someone has stolen your personal data.
 These will then have a record should loans or charges begin to appear in your name, for example, under a new account or on a new card.
-Both can also lock your accounts or suspend any new activity of them.
-In addition, we recommend paying close attention to your credit score and any changes, getting in touch with your credit reporting agency as soon as possible.Consult specialists and/or a lawyer
+They can also lock your accounts or suspend new activity.
+We recommend monitoring your credit score and contacting your credit reporting agency.Consult specialists and/or a lawyer

 Lawyers are paid to represent and protect their clients, and that goes for digital damages as well as physical ones.
 As an alternative, you can reach out to data theft specialists who will be able to provide you with an immediate plan of action.Dispute charges